The Xbox One Reveal, Salesmanship, and You

 If you’re like me, the Xbox One reveal was a bit of a let down for you.
 The lion’s share of the presentation focused on watching TV, watching movies, and browsing the Internet.
 The general consensus in the gaming community is that the reveal was a major gaffe by Microsoft.
 But it wasn’t, and in this article, I’ll tell you why.

 In my life, I’ve had many vocations.
 One was sales.
 It has been awhile, but even with rusty skills, I could see multiple sales techniques being employed.
-Unless he’s had sales training, the average gamer is probably, justifiably, confused to hell and back.
+Unless he’s had sales training, the average gamer is probably, justifiably, confused to heck and back.
 So what did Microsoft do?

 That was me.